Top 10 beaches in the UK

 Offering something a little different, Crosby Beach in Liverpool is the homeplace to Artist Antony Gormley’s ‘Another Place’ – a collection of eery human sculptures looking out onto the horizon.
 As the tide pulls in, you’ll see these sculptures disappear below the waves, which makes for some fantastic photo opportunities.

-Easily reachable by train, the nearest station is Waterloo.
+Getting there: Crosby Beach is easily reachable by train, the nearest station is Hall Road.

 10. St. Brelade's Bay, Jersey